google/accompanist/docs/placeholder.md

 ## Placeholder highlights

-The library also provides some 'highlight' animations to entertain the user while they are waiting.
+The library also provides some `highlight` animations to entertain the user while they are waiting.
 There are two provided by the library, but you can also provide your own.

 ### Fade